lennseg/DynamicData/midterm/readme.md

 #Next Steps

-I would like to visualize the word frequency with chart.js.
+I would like to visualize the word frequency with a bar chart.